SENIOR UNIVERSITY OF GREATER ATLANTA

 John Allensworth, PhD, Geography, Kent State & Georgia State Univ. (retired), Member, SUGA

-• Week 6: English Gardens and Landscapes: The Cotswold and Southeastern England
+• Week 6: English Gardens and Landscapes: The Cotswolds and Southeastern England

 • Week 7: Historic Route 66: From the Chicago Loop to the Santa Monica Pier